luka-ve/movement_prediction/README.md

 Equally, for a tap $\Delta t_{-1}$ referes to the interval in ms to the previous tap.
 These delta times are then added as fields to each tap that occurred in the `EEG.event` struct of a participant.
 From these events, the EEG data is then epoched around 'Tap' events, which were marked previously during preprocessing.
+Moreover, we also add a measure of "FS-ness" to each touch event.
+FS-ness is measured by taking the max value of $\hat{FS}$ in a window of 400 ms around

 Next, since epoching adds lots of seemingly duplicate occurences of events, the continuous predictors are extracted from each event, along with the correct indices.
 *Note: This part also includes a handler which deals with edge cases in which multiple events happen to fall on the exact same sample latency.*